Seixal, Madeira, Portugal

 Seixaleiros that Depart, Seixaleiros that Return

 Since 1950, remote Seixal has lost population, mainly due to the diaspora to Venezuela, South Africa, Australia and many other destinations.
-In this time, the village went from 1360 inhabitants to just 656, in 2011.
+During this time, the village went from 1360 inhabitants to just 656, in 2011.

 We realize, however, that the tourist prestige of Madeira, which for several years has been elected “Best Island Destination in the World”, the attraction of the black sand beach and the access facilitated by the tunnels now take many more visitors there and from the four corners of the world.